JEleniel/JEleniel/README.md

 - 👋 Hi, I’m @JEleniel
 - 👀 I am a strong suppoorter of accessibility and disability rights.
-I also love new, shing, and different.
+I also love new, shiny, and different.
 - 🌱 I’m currently learning everything that catches my attention.
 - 💞️ I’m looking to build something that is cleaner and easier to use than the existing seperate options.
 - 📫 Contact me at jeleniel@mymemory.link